exogress/developer-site/config-1_x_0.md

       redirect-type: moved-permanently
 ```

-`query-params` contains thee `strategy` field which may be one of `remove` and `keep`.
-Strategy defies how to deal with query parameters from initial request.
+`query-params` contains the `strategy` field which may be one of `remove` and `keep`.
+Strategy defies how to deal with
+query parameters from initial request.

 - `keep` save all parameters but removes parameters defined in `remove` array
 - `remove` deletes all parameters but keep parameters defined in `keep` array

 In addition to that, `set` object defines query parameters which will be set.
 Values support substitutions.

 ### Scope of static-responses and catch blocks